 Ryzen 5 1500X is a competitor to the Intel Core i5 7500 kaby lake processor.
 Ryzen 5 1500X is priced at around $189 and you can find core i5 7500k at $182.
 But the performance of Ryzen 5 1500X is going to be higher because of better specifications, more threads, and cache.
 It comes with AMD Wraith Spire cooler but you can get a good liquid cooler for it if you are an overclocker or performance enthusiast.
 This is one of the best budget gaming processors that has got both performance and affordable price.

 |Cores||4 Cores, 8 Threads|

 Ryzen 5 1400 is the cheapest Ryzen 5 processor that you can buy for your budget gaming PC.
-Even though the processor is cheaper but it does not lack on performance.
+Even though the processor is cheaper but it does not lack performance.
 It has clock speed of 3.2 GHz with 3.4GHz Turbo and comes with 8MB cache.
-The processor has 4-cores (quad core) and can process 8 threads at once.
-These eight threads makes it mimic as an octa-core processor and gives it better performance in multi-threaded applications and modern games.
-Ryzen 5 1400 is going to give a tough fight to the Intel Core i3-7350K Processor which is only dual core processor and is priced slightly higher than Ryzen 1400.
+The processor has 4-cores (quad-core) and can process 8 threads at once.
+These eight threads make it mimic as an octa-core processor and gives it better performance in multi-threaded applications and modern games.
+Ryzen 5 1400 is going to give a tough fight to the Intel Core i3-7350K Processor which is only a dual-core processor and is priced slightly higher than Ryzen 1400.

-Like other Ryzen 5 processors this one also come with XFR and but it has the lowest frequency boost which is up to 50MHz only.
+Like other Ryzen 5 processors, this one also comes with XFR and but it has the lowest frequency boost which is up to 50MHz only.
 The maximum power consumption or TDP of Ryzen 5 1400 is at 65 Watt.
 The processor comes with AMD Wraith Stealth Cooler which I think is sufficient for this budget Ryzen processor.